-First of all, what do cuts to the cash rate mean?
+First of all, what do cuts to the cash rate mean for you?

-While RBA rate cuts get a lot of attention in the news for their effect on owners and homebuyers, it’s easy to forget that falling interest rates are an indicator that the economy isn’t faring too well.
+While reductions to the cash rate get a lot of attention for their effect on owners and homebuyers, we shouldn’t lose sight of the fact that falling interest rates are an indicator that the economy isn’t faring too well.

 This could play out in a few ways.
-Besides the obvious appeal of low borrowing costs, some think that if savings accounts are producing negligible returns, people will be less incentivised to keep their money in the bank and more likely to put it to use in other ways.
+Besides the obvious appeal of low borrowing costs, some think that if savings accounts are producing negligible returns, people will be less willing to keep their money idle in the bank and more likely to put it to use in other ways.

-In reality, things are less certain, and the effectiveness of monetary policy - particularly in the short term - is a matter of debate.
+In reality, things are much less certain, and the effectiveness of monetary policy - particularly in the short term - is a matter of debate.
 This goes doubly so during crises like this one, where precautionary savings are on the rise.

 How do negative interest rates work?

 Banks are wary of how this would impact consumer sentiment.
 E.g. if they are pushed to charge interest on deposits, customers might decide to withdraw their savings and hoard their cash at home instead, draining banks of a crucial source of financing.

-In many countries where official interest rates have crossed over into the negatives, banks have refrained from cutting savings rates in kind for this very reason, as in Japan, where many savings accounts offer interest rates in the range of 0.001% p.a.
+In many countries where official interest rates have dipped into the negatives, banks have refrained from cutting savings rates in kind for this very reason, as in Japan, where many savings accounts offer interest rates in the range of 0.001% p.a.